snotskie/ttrpg/md/endeavored.md

   <table>
     <tbody>
       <tr>
         <th scope="row">Alarm</th><td><i>Type:</i> Global. <i>Activation:</i> Activated when you end your turn on it. <i>Effect:</i> The Eye enters wake mode. <i>Passive:</i> When a rogue fails a Check or Sparks a roll, add another Alarm button above this one if there is not one there already. <i>Cumulative:</i> Alarm buttons that would move to or be placed at a position outside 1&ndash;20 instead move up or down by 20 until in that range.
-If multiple would move to or be placed at the same position, all but one there are removed.</td>
+If multiple would move to or be placed at the same position, all but the oldest there are removed.</td>
       </tr>
       <tr>
         <th scope="row">Objective</th><td><i>Type:</i> Global. <i>Activation:</i> None. <i>Effect:</i> None.</td>